 Again, LOVE seeks NOTHING!!!
 It’s not contrived, it’s not calculating, it doesn’t count the cost of giving it, it’s not strategic or divisive, it sees no mile markers or destinations to arrive at by employing a “formula” to get what it wants.
 LOVE doesn’t seek “relationship,” only “relating.”
 The minute we define our ability to relate to another person as a “relationship,” it is the beginning of the end of the “relating,” because each person brings their own mental template of what a relationship looks like, acts like, behaves like, chooses, feels like, and the rules that the two lovers will play by to the relationship, which are conditions fashioned by Society and emulating others.
 As long as our lover remains in compliance with the expectations we have of them, the relationship flourishes.
 But, fall out of compliance, and the relationship is in jeopardy.

 This is because most lovers are empty vessels with no real love to extend to one another.
-They are like two beggars treating one another like emperors only to find out in time that they are both emotionally bankrupt without the other, their constant emotional validation of one another deposited into the bank account of their tragically flawed ego, and have only been exploiting one another as a compensation for the lack of love they feel for themselves.
+They are like two beggars treating one another like emperors only to find out in time that they are both emotionally bankrupt without the other.
+Their relationship was predicated entirely in posturing – the constant emotional validation of one another through romantic gestures designed to make deposits into the bank account of their tragically flawed ego.
+They remain oblivious to the fact that they’ve merely been exploiting one another to compensate for the lack of love they feel for themselves.
 This sound harsh, doesn’t it?
 It isn’t meant to . . . it’s meant to awaken you.
 Each person we meet only mirrors back to us the beliefs we hold about ourselves.

 When we can look objectively underneath the surface of what we call love, “love” on an emotional level (Lobha) is the most selfish human emotion.
 By contrast, LOVE on a spiritual/mindful level is an intimate relationship we have with ourself and LIFE, not one person.
 It is expansive and is realizing our connection with all of existence, not the narrow and confining tethering of ourselves to an individual.
 If love is addressed to another person, it’s not love.